c4pt000/QR-single-serve-fountain-any-food/README.md

-# to stop unlimited drinks from a fountain machine
+# to stop unlimited drinks from any fountain machine
 # maybe a charge on refills 35 cents per cup
 # except water which pours free
 # will only dispense when verified with register like a hotel key rfid disposable or a programmable QR code to show the cup as an active guest to receive soda from payment or repayment for refill